zhtsu/Alice-00/README.md

 ```bash
 git submodule update
 ```
-You may need to manually download third-party by links that included in .gitmodules file.
+You may need to manually download third-party to 3rdparty/ by links that included in .gitmodules file.

 ### Build
 Double-click to run scripts/Build.bat